Thoracic Spine Foam Rolling Technique for Rounded Shoulders | 321 STRONG Answers

 ### Can foam rolling fix rounded shoulders permanently?

 Foam rolling improves thoracic mobility and reduces the stiffness that drives rounded shoulders, but lasting correction requires consistent practice over weeks.
 Pair daily rolling with chest stretching and upper back strengthening for the best results.
-Most people see measurable improvements in shoulder position within two to three weeks of daily work.
+A lot of people see measurable improvements in shoulder position within two to three weeks of daily work.

 ### Is it safe to foam roll directly on the spine?